HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

-# Ubuntu Desktop AMD64 on QEMU
+# Ubuntu Desktop AMD64 on QEMU with SPICE

 A conversational, start-to-finish build and install guide

-Host: clean Ubuntu x86_64 • Guest: Ubuntu Desktop 24.04.4 AMD64 • UEFI + KVM + VNC + SSH port forwarding
+Host: clean Ubuntu x86_64 • Guest: Ubuntu Desktop 24.04.4 AMD64 • UEFI + KVM + SPICE + Clipboard + SSH port forwarding

 Updated: May 2026

 # 1. What you are building

 You will use QEMU on an x86_64 Ubuntu host to install and boot an Ubuntu Desktop AMD64 virtual machine.
-The VM boots via UEFI firmware, uses virtio devices for disk and networking, uses KVM for hardware acceleration, and exposes SSH to the host through a simple port forward.
+The VM boots via UEFI firmware, uses virtio devices for disk and networking, uses KVM for hardware acceleration, exposes SSH to the host through a simple port forward, and uses SPICE for the graphical console.

+This version uses SPICE instead of QEMU VNC.
+SPICE is better for a desktop VM because it supports smoother graphical interaction and, with `spice-vdagent` installed inside the guest, host-to-guest and guest-to-host clipboard sharing.

 This is not ARM emulation.
 This is an AMD64 guest running on an x86_64 host, so QEMU can use KVM and run much faster than cross-architecture emulation.